adib82302/tron-ares-theme/README.md

 > Visual Studio Code color theme inspired by [**Tron Ares**] https://en.wikipedia.org/wiki/Tron:_Ares

 It is an AGGRESIVELY red and black theme designed to mimic the Dillinger's Grid harsh and authoritarian system.
-According to the fan-theory it is supposed to take place inside a CPU rather than an entire server like Flynns grid, so the world design is very industrial, designed to produce output and nothing more.
+According to my own fan-theory, this "grid" takes place inside a CPU rather than an entire server like Flynns grid, so the world design is very industrial, designed to produce output and nothing more.
 I hope this theme is able to achieve the same aesthetic and harshness.

 ## Features
 - Deep red-on-black aesthetic inspired by Tron: Ares